 The Fund does not employ personnel in its own right.
-However, it has an incorporated Responsible Entity, Vasco Trustees Limited for the period 1 July 2021 to 19 May 2022, Vasco Responsible Entity Services Limited for the period 20 May 2022 to 30 June 2022, and an Investment Manager, 35 Latitude Pty Ltd, to manage the activities of the Fund.
+However, it has an incorporated Responsible Entity, Vasco Responsible Entity Services Limited, and an Investment Manager, 35 Latitude Pty Ltd, to manage the activities of the Fund.
 The Directors of the Responsible Entity and Investment Manager are key management personnel of those corporate entities.
 No compensation is paid directly by the Fund to Directors or to any of the key management personnel of the Responsible Entity or Investment Manager.
 Payments made by the Fund to the Responsible Entity and Investment Manager do not specifically include any amounts attributable to the compensation of key management personnel.

-NOTE 18: CONTINGENT LIABILITIES
+NOTE 19: CONTINGENT LIABILITIES

-As at 30 June 2022 there were no material contingent liabilities that the Directors are aware of other than the commitments disclosed in Note 1 (b).
+As at 30 June 2023 there were no material contingent liabilities that the Directors are aware of other than the commitments disclosed in Note 1 (b).

-NOTE 19: EVENTS SUBSEQUENT TO REPORTING DATE
+NOTE 20: EVENTS SUBSEQUENT TO REPORTING DATE